vadimpronin/webauthn-emulator/README.md

   relying party's information, user data, challenge, and other registration options.
 - `origin` (string, optional): The origin of the relying party's website.
 It defaults to an origin constructed from the `rpId` if omitted.
 - `extra` (array, optional): Additional data to include in the `clientDataJSON` object.
-If omitted, only standard fields are included.
+If omitted, only `type`, `origin`, and `challenge` are included.

+Returns an array similar to [PublicKeyCredential](https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredential),

 ```php
 $registrationChallenge = [